gobuffalo/docs/templates/docs/layouts.md

 <%= title("Using a Custom Layout", {name: "custom"})  %>

 Sometimes, on certain requests, a different layout is needed.
 This alternate layout can be passed in as the second parameter to `render.HTML`.
+Custom layouts do **NOT** work with `render.Auto`.

 ```go
 // actions/render.go